singlerider/incrementbot/README.md

 `cp src/config/config_example.py src/config/config.py`

-#### Globals and Config File
+#### Config File

-Head into src/config/config.py and enter the correct channels you'd like to join and your login credentials.
+Head into src/config/config.py and enter the correct channel you'd like to join and your login credentials.

 ## Finally